siggame/cpp-client/README.md

 cpp-client
 ==========

-The C++ client for the SIG-GAME framework.
+Templates for the MegaMiner C++ client